wieslawsoltes/DiagnosticsTools/docs/diagnostics-tools-refactoring-plan.md

 ### Bridging Strategy
 - DevTools application will provide concrete implementations/adapters for these interfaces while the new packages remain UI-agnostic.
-- Instrumentation is entirely optional: host applications can provide no-op implementations of `IMutationInstrumentation` or `IMetricsSink`.
+- Instrumentation is entirely optional: host applications can provide no-op implementations of `IMutationInstrumentation`.
 - Tests will target the new contracts directly, enabling package-level validation without spinning up the full DevTools UI.

 ## Proposed Refactoring Steps

 1. **Inventory & Dependency Mapping**
-   - Build a dependency graph for `PropertyEditing`, `Runtime`, `Screenshots`, `Metrics`, and common utilities.
+   - Build a dependency graph for `PropertyEditing`, `Runtime`, `Screenshots`, and common utilities.
    - Identify cross-references to UI components to determine required adapter layers.

 2. **Define Public API Contracts**
-   - Draft interfaces for mutation orchestration (`IPropertyMutationService`), runtime activation (`IDevToolsRuntimeCoordinator`), screenshot capture (`IScreenshotService`), and metrics hooks.
+   - Draft interfaces for mutation orchestration (`IPropertyMutationService`), runtime activation (`IDevToolsRuntimeCoordinator`), and screenshot capture (`IScreenshotService`).
    - Annotate internal-only code in the DevTools UI that will become consumers of the new packages.

 3. **Create New Class Library Projects**